Shopify/polaris/polaris.shopify.com/content/patterns-legacy/new-badge.md

 noIndex: true
 status:
   value: Legacy
-  message: This is a legacy pattern.
+  message: Guidance in legacy patterns is still accurate and useful.
 keywords:
   - new badge
   - new features